Does this test have other names?

 Hemoglobin C causes a form of hemolytic anemia, much like sickle cell anemia.
 This

 means the red blood cells are destroyed and removed from the bloodstream before their

 normal life span is over.
 This can lead to a lower-than-normal number of red blood

 Why do I need this test?

-In the U.S., most states have mandatory screening for sickle-type hemoglobin disorders
+You may need this test because in the U.S. most states have mandatory screening for

 Symptoms of this disorder may include joint pain, gallstones, and symptoms related

 to anemia, such as tiredness, muscle and joint pain, irregular heartbeat, and other